 Originally from the UK, Cameron studied chemical engineering at Loughborough University before joining the PhDCEP program at MIT.
 As a PhD student in the Chemical Engineering department, Cameron developed the newly discovered carbon capture technology with Professor Alan Hatton and Takuya Harada.
 After demonstrating the technology at the bench-scale Cameron joined the MBA program at MIT Sloan, where he launched Mantel with co-founders Sean Robertson and Danielle Colson.

-CEO, Atacama
+Founder, Atacama

 Co-Founder & CEO, Found Energy